BigWoodArt/Edgeware-Pack-Builder/README.md

   that isn't active yet).
 Leave everything unchecked and this mood's content just adds on top of what's already showing; check specific earlier moods to turn them off.
-- **Advanced Settings** - always visible below the fields above (no more expand/collapse), automatically laid out in two columns per group instead of one if the window's wide enough when the page is built.
+- **Advanced Settings** - automatically laid out in two columns per group instead of one if the window's wide enough when the page is built.
 Covers popup speed, image/video/web/prompt chance, auto-close/ single-popup-mode (on/off switches, not text fields), audio/video